 Department of Physics and Astronomy

-Why Study Physics at Baylor?
+Why Study Physics and Astronomy at Baylor?

-Graduate and undergraduate students in physics at Baylor University experience the benefits of a major American university, large enough to support a superior academic program while still allowing opportunities only available within a close-knit community of scholars.
+Graduate and undergraduate students in physics and astronomy at Baylor University experience the benefits of a major American university, large enough to support a superior academic program while still allowing opportunities only available within a close-knit community of scholars.
 With excellent facilities housed in the Baylor Science Building, the department faculty and staff members are dedicated to help our students for their successes in our program and for their future.

 Graduate Programs